List of EastEnders characters introduced in 1998: Creation

 She has since revealed that she found it hard to cope with the fame of being in such a high-profile soap, and in a 2002 interview with the Daily Mirror it was reported that she "hated" her time in the soap so much, that she had no qualms about turning down a long-term contract: "I resented being a 'star' and I resented acting like one.
 It is cliquey, and once you are in a soap, that is it.
 The soap just clings on to you.
 People say: 'Everything you do before a soap and after does not matter.'
 It is true.
 EE made me odd.
 I was bobbing along happily as a jobbing actress, and then EE came along.
 I found it strange to lose my anonymity.
 People really believe they own you.
 They grab you, scream at you.
 I did not cope well.
 I became introverted and I stayed in a lot.
 I felt a bit depressed, too.
 I felt I had lost something.
 In the end I just had to get out.
 I lost the point as to why I was doing the job, and to be perfectly frank it just got messy."
 However, in the same interview, Parish said she would consider returning to EastEnders if they asked her: "I'd handle things better.
 I love watching it.
 Jim Branning is fab."
 Parish did return to the soap in 2006, but playing a completely different character, Denise Fox.
 On her decision to return, Parish said, "EastEnders was different back then.
 There was a spotlight on anyone in it – some actors were akin to pop stars.
 It's calmer now."

 Beppe di Marco

-Beppe di Marco, played by Michael Greco, is first seen when local residents George Palmer and Peggy Mitchell (Paul Moriarty and Barbara Windsor) attend his father's funeral.
+Beppe di Marco, played by Michael Greco, is first seen when local residents George Palmer (Paul Moriarty) and Peggy Mitchell (Barbara Windsor) attend his father's funeral.
 He soon moves to Albert Square with the rest of his family.
 Beppe is his family's pride and joy, so it is a big shock to them when he is fired from the police force for attempting to frame his sworn enemy and Peggy's youngest son Grant Mitchell (Ross Kemp) for GBH on his long-suffering wife Tiffany Raymond (Martine McCutcheon).
 The character Beppe is ta heart-throb and he becomes involved in numerous relationships, which of all ended in disaster.